Agtech Holdings Limited (HK.8279) Included In MSCI World Micro Cap Index

-(Hong Kong, December 8, 2023) – AGTech Holdings Limited (“AGTech” or the“Group”, HKEX stock code: 8279) is delighted to announce that it has been included as a constituent stock in the MSCI World Micro Cap Index, effective upon close of trading on November 30, 2023.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - EQS Newswire - 8 December 2023 - AGTech Holdings Limited ("AGTech" or the "Group", HKEX stock code: 8279) is delighted to announce that it has been included as a constituent stock in the MSCI World Micro Cap Index, effective upon close of trading on November 30, 2023.

 The MSCI World Micro Cap Index is compiled by Morgan Stanley Capital International (MSCI) to measure the performance of micro-cap sector across global markets, covering a wide range of companies with outstanding business performance and high potential.
 It is widely recognized as a benchmark by international institutional investors.